Twins vs. Cubs Player Props Betting Odds

 Happ Stats

-- Ian Happ has 11 doubles, four home runs, 29 walks and 18 RBI (42 total hits).
-He's also swiped four bases.
+- Ian Happ has 11 doubles, four home runs, 31 walks and 18 RBI (43 total hits).
+He's also stolen four bases.

-- Happ brings a two-game streak with at least one hit into this one.
-During his last five outings he is batting .381 with two doubles, four walks and an RBI.
+- Happ has picked up a hit in three games in a row.
+During his last five outings he is batting .389 with two doubles and six walks.

 Happ Recent Games